fepitre/qubes-builderv2/README.md

 - the current git branch when it exists on the remote and `main` otherwise,
 - maintainers taken from `git.maintainers`, `verification-mode: signed-tag`.

 An explicitly configured `branch` is used as-is (no fallback).
-Maintainer keys must be present as `{KEYID}.asc` in one of the `key-dirs` configured in `builder.yml`.
-Developer keys bundled under `qubesbuilder/plugins/fetch/keys/` are always trusted.
+Verification works like a component fetch: the commit or tag must be signed by a key listed in `maintainers` (inherited from `git.maintainers`), and nothing is trusted just for being bundled.
+Key files are looked up as `{KEYID}.asc` in the configured `key-dirs` and in the keys shipped under `qubesbuilder/plugins/fetch/keys/`.

 Branch handling: